 Side Effect - A great short film with an incredible ending.
 Drugs are bad...very bad.
 Nothing held back here.
 Website

 Come - This one is in the WTF category.
 Lots of genital mutilations, mixed with a healthy dose of H.P.
 Lovecraft and flat-out strange content.
 If you like hardcore horror that really pushes the envelope, this film is for you.
-Website

 On Sunday afternoon George Bonilla of ZP International gave a great lecture on indie film making.
 Many good ideas, from legal advice to lighting and audio, as well as post production and sales.
-For more info on indie filmmaking, check out his website.

 Last but not least, Dark Carnival gave out their first Hall of Fame Award to Alan Rowe Kelly.
 Alan is a director, producer, and actor who has been working in indie horror for years.
 We were lucky to see him act in two films at the festival, and he was wonderful in both of them.